portugueslab/sashimi/README.md

 ## Configuring sashimi

-Running `sashimi --debug` lets you start the software without any hardware connected to the machine.
 Sashimi includes the `sashimi-config` module that lets you interact with the hardware and software settings from command line.
-You can display the current configuration of the system. **You must run this command before launching sashimi for the first time**:
+You can display the current configuration of the system.:

     sashimi-config show